Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction.rst

     How then can programs process gigabytes (or even more) of data?

 So far everything done in the tutorial was using *local variables* with *automatic storage* which use *stack memory*.
-All the actual interesting data (and any large data) is pretty much always allocated dynamically, using *heap memory*.
+Any large data is pretty much always allocated dynamically, using *heap memory*.
 Functions can work on this data but the data itself is allocated separately.
 This is related to indirect mechanisms (e.g. arrays, references, pointers) where a single variable (allocated on the stack) can refer to a huge block of memory (allocated on the heap).
 This single variable can then be used to refer to an arbitrary amount of objects.

     How is stack and heap memory related to RAM?